kwoolaid725/cr-rankings-etl-onprem/README.md

 ## Project Overview

-The implementation of the ETL process streamlined the daily spending time of about 10 engineers from a combined 5+ hours to merely 10 minutes for a single person (who only needs to click a macro button in Excel VBA).
+The implementation of the ETL process streamlined the daily spending time of about 10 engineers from a combined 5+ hours to merely 10 minutes for only a single person (who only needs to click a macro button in Excel VBA).
 Every step of this end-to-end pipeline has been initiated and developed by me.

 <!-- Engineers have daily responsibilities to check the Consumer Reports
 website for any changes within the home appliance product categories they are in charge of.